 - stretching exercises

-- low-impact exercise, such as walking and swimming, can help maintain strength, mobility and general health
+- low-impact exercise, such as walking and swimming, which can help maintain strength, mobility and general health